bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-12-07-eisenstein-in-guanajuato.md

 ‘This country is astonishing.
 The large things in life continually hit you on the head – in the pit of your stomach, in your heart.
 Nothing can be superficial.’

 The fascination with the endless stimulations of sex and death – Eros and Thanatos – the very beginning and the very end – both unknowable to the subject and victim – the non-negotiables – you don’t ask for or agree to the first and you don’t have any say in rejecting the second.
 Eros and Thanatos sober up your image of yourself, reduce exhibitionism, demand attention to make use of your mortality – and hit Eisenstein hard in Mexico.
 He never lost track or denied his cinematic intelligence, but I believe abroad, away from Soviet conspiracy and paranoia and all that dialectical materialism which no-one really understood how to define, let alone how to support – away from the deadening hand of Stalinist Russia, and essentially being alive in the living-in-the-present country that is Mexico, he emotionally matured, learnt cross-identifying empathy and his later films demonstrated as much.

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **EISENSTEIN IN GUANAJUATO**
 _Directed by_: Peter Greenaway
-©: Submarine, Fu Works, Paloma Negra Films S.
-de R.L. de C.V., Edith Film, Potemkino
+©: Submarine, Fu Works, Paloma Negra Films S. de R.L. de C.V., Edith Film, Potemkino
-_A co-production by_: Submarine, Fu Works,
-Paloma Negra Films
+_A co-production by_: Submarine, Fu Works, Paloma Negra Films
 _In co-production with_: Edith Film, Potemkino, Mollywood
 _In association with_: VPRO, YLE, ZDF/Arte
 _Supported by_: Netherlands Film Fund, Netherlands Film Production Incentive, Finnish Film Fund, Enterprise Flanders, Screen Flanders, Flanders Audiovisual Fund, Tax Shelter of the Federal Government of Belgium, Tax Shelter Investors, Estímulo Fiscal Art.
 226 de la Lisr (Eficine), Schneider Electric México, Grupo Beta San Miguel
-_Developed with support from_:
-MEDIA Programme of the European Union
+_Developed with support from_:  MEDIA Programme of the European Union
 _With the participation of_: Consejo Nacional para la Cultura y las Artes (Conaculta), Instituto Mexicano de Cinematografía (IMCINE)
-_Presented by_: Submarine, Fu Works,
-Paloma Negra Films
+_Presented by_: Submarine, Fu Works,  Paloma Negra Films
 _World Sales_: Films Boutique
-_Producers_: Bruno Felix, Femke Wolting,
-San Fu Maltha, Cristina Velasco L.
+_Producers_: Bruno Felix, Femke Wolting,  San Fu Maltha, Cristina Velasco L.
 _Co-producers_: Liisa Penttilä-Asikainen, Wilfried Van Baelen, Peter De Maegd, Guy Van Baelen
 _Line Producer_: Karin S. de Boer
 _Production Manager_: Alex Sánchez de la Peña _Location Manager_: Alexander de Graaf
 _Post-production Supervisor_: Maarten de Graaf
 _1st Assistant Director_: Julio Quezada
 _Script Continuity_: Arturo Jimenez